pallavigitwork/pallavigitwork/README.md

 I am Pallavi Sharma, a versatile technologist and entrepreneur with close to two decades of experience across multiple roles — from individual contributor and technical product manager to scrum master, IP coordinator, and open source advocate.
-I specialize in test automation and making programming accessible to non-programmers.
 Currently, I'm the Founder of 5 Elements Learning (E-Learning) and Mosaic Words (Green Literature Publishing).
 I am a recognized committer to the Selenium Project.
 I am a published author of several books covering FOSS in Technology, beginner-friendly guides on Selenium, and NightWatch.
 I serve as a international speaker, reviewer, and organizer at international conferences focused on Testing, Automation, and AI.